 - Do I need to be on-campus to make my selection?

-- I am away on Study Abroad.
+- I am away on Study Abroad or an Academic Leave.
 How can I participate in Room Selection?

 - I am graduating in December or studying abroad in Spring 2012; am I still eligible for housing?